zakladniy/toxic_comment_predict/README.md

 # toxic-comment-predict

-Simple Web-UI based on Gradio and deployed on Heroku service.
+Simple Web-API based on FastAPI and deployed on Heroku service.

 This Web-service provide to predict toxic or non toxic russian comments based on BERT model